zhenghao-li/Data_Mining/EX2/Exercise2.md

 </table>

-Overall error rate of the logistic model is 39% with an absolute improvement of 10% over the null model’s error rate.
+Overall error rate of the logistic model is 39%, with an absolute improvement of 10% over the null model’s error rate.
 On average, its true positive rate is about 57% and its false positive rate is about 37%.

-KNN regression model for classification that directly predicts the viral status as a target variable yields similar results to the logistic regression model.
-However, in general, KNN will perform slightly better but is more unstable than the logistic model.
+KNN regression model for classification yielded slightly better results of error rate and false positive rate than the logistic regression model.
+But again, the optimal K values of different measures were unstable.

 <table>